barttermorshuizen/awesomeposter/docs/architecture/flex-agents-server.md

 The `/api/v1/flex/run.stream` controller validates the incoming envelope, persists an initial `flex_runs` row, and streams `FlexEvent` frames for planner lifecycle updates.
 Frames conform to `{ type, id?, timestamp, payload?, message?, runId?, nodeId? }`.
 Supported event types in this release:

 - `start`: emitted after persistence with `payload.runId` and optional `threadId`.
-- `plan_requested`: planner handshake has started; payload includes attempt number, normalized policy keys, and capability snapshot metadata.
+- `plan_requested`: planner handshake has started; payload includes attempt number, normalized policy keys, capability snapshot metadata, and a `crcs` summary describing the Comprehensive Relevant Capability Set (`{ totalRows, mrcsSize, reasonCounts, rowCap?, missingPinnedCapabilities? }`).
+Each `crcs.rows[]` entry mirrors the registry payload (`capabilityId`, `displayName`, `kind`, facet coverage, `{ facet, path, expression }` guards, `reasonCodes`, `source`), and the `kind` value is taken directly from the persisted registration union—no heuristic inference occurs at stream time.
+When the request is the result of an automatic replan the payload also carries `replan = { reason: string, failedGoalConditions?: GoalConditionResult[] }`, where goal-condition failures list the facet, pointer, DSL, JSON-Logic, observed value, and evaluation error that triggered the cycle.
 - `plan_rejected`: validation failed; payload surfaces structured diagnostics aligned with planner feedback loops.
 - `plan_generated`: contains trimmed plan metadata (`nodes[{ id, capabilityId, label }]`).
+Replan-driven generations echo the `replan` metadata described above so clients can display rationale alongside the fresh plan version, and include the most recent `crcs` summary so UIs can compare planner prompt density before/after the change.
-- `plan_updated`: new plan version persisted after replanning or HITL resume; payload includes `previousVersion`, `version`, summary node statuses, and the trigger metadata.
+- `plan_updated`: new plan version persisted after replanning or HITL resume; payload includes `previousVersion`, `version`, summary node statuses, trigger metadata, and (when applicable) the same `replan` structure so operators can see why the plan changed.
+Each update replays the latest `crcs` summary so dashboards can correlate plan churn with registry breadth.
 - `node_start` / `node_complete` / `node_error`: per-node execution lifecycle.
 - `policy_triggered`: emitted when runtime policies fire (including during resume); payload includes canonical `actionDetails` (type, metadata, nested follow-ups) alongside legacy fields so clients can identify the requested behaviour.
+- `goal_condition_failed`: emitted when a run fails one or more goal predicates; payload includes the failed predicate structures, the automatic replan attempt number, and the configurable retry cap.
 - `hitl_request`: surfaced when policies require human approval; downstream UI pauses the run.
 -  `hitl_request` payloads include `pendingNodeId`, `contractSummary` (compiled facets + contracts), and `operatorPrompt` so clients can render enriched approval context.
 Resume streams emit the same structure until the request resolves.
 - `validation_error`: Ajv validation failures (payload contains `scope` and `errors[]` for structured UI handling).
 - `complete`: final frame containing `payload.output` that satisfies the caller schema.
+When envelopes supplied `goal_condition` entries, `payload.goal_condition_results` lists the evaluated predicates (facet, path, expression, DSL, JSON-Logic, observed value, satisfied flag, error message if evaluation failed) so clients can see which ones passed without re-inspecting facet snapshots.
+The orchestrator withholds this frame until all failed predicates have been reparsed and satisfied or the automatic replan cap has been exceeded.
 - `log`: informational/debug messages.

 Each frame carries `runId` (and `nodeId` for node-scoped events) at the top level, allowing consumers to correlate updates without re-parsing payloads.

 **Resume after HITL/Flex Task Submission:** Once the operator submits via `/api/v1/flex/run.resume`, the client should open a fresh stream with the same `threadId` and set `constraints.resumeRunId` to the previous `runId`.
 The coordinator will rehydrate the persisted plan, emit `plan_generated`/`node_complete` frames, validate the stored output, and finish with `complete`.
 Declines go through `/api/v1/flex/tasks/:taskId/decline`, triggering policy-defined fail paths without attempting resume.

 **Facet goal predicates.** Envelopes may include an optional `goal_condition` array.
 Each entry names the facet being inspected, points to a path within that facet payload, and supplies the shared Condition DSL envelope.
 The runtime ANDs the entries together—callers can require multiple facets to satisfy their predicates before the run is marked complete while still keeping the planner contracts immutable.
+If any predicate fails, the execution engine triggers a `goal_condition_failed` replan, surfaces the failed structures on planner lifecycle frames, and retries up to `FLEX_GOAL_CONDITION_REPLAN_LIMIT` times before returning a terminal `complete` with the failure metadata.

 Example `curl` invocation: